CRM & Leads Management

 Migrating.
-MyCase offers self and assisted import at no additional cost to new customers.
-You can import matters and contacts into MyCase yourself, and you can get help via chat and email if you need it.
-MyCase recommends importing a maximum of 2000 records at a time.
-And as with most practice management software, you probably won’t be able to import all your data, because MyCase may not have the same fields as the software from which you are importing.
-Though with its assisted support, mapping and importing your data into MyCase isn’t as daunting as it may seem.
+MyCase offers self-service and assisted data migration at no additional cost to new customers.
+This is extremely helpful.
+However, as with most practice management software, users probably won’t be able to import all their data.
+This new system may not have the same fields as the software from which they are importing.
+But, with its assisted support, mapping and importing data into MyCase isn’t as daunting as it may seem.
 MyCase, for its part, recommends importing a maximum of 2000 records at a time, so users may want to build in some time to transfer all of their data.